akazemis/SolidPrinciplesWorkshop/README.md

-# SolidPrinciplesWorkshop
+# Introduction
-Sample code for the SOLID principles workshop
+This repository contains code samples and demos for the RecordPoint SOLID Principles Workshop.